Deep-sea mining: beyond the headlines

 New mines on land don't just instantly spring into existence, however - the average time from discovery of a new copper deposit to mining it is around 23 years.
 But to get what we need to limit warming to 2 degrees C (not 1.5), we could potentially accelerate mining of all the currently known copper deposits on land.

 But mining on land has impacts, of course, on biodiversity and on local communities.
 And the nature and extent of those impacts depends on where you mine.
-So we come back to that question: where do you want to mine?
+So we come back to that question: where do we want to mine? (and I use the word "we" because we all use the products of mining, for example in how you are reading this).

 Take Escondida, which is one of the world's largest copper mines, in the Atacama Desert of Chile (and contributes about 2.5 percent to Chile's GDP).
 That desert is home to some remarkable species of animals and plants of course, but it's not a hotspot for biodiversity like a rainforest, and desert life is pretty sparse, typically with widespread populations of species.
 There weren't existing local communities in the immediate vicinity of the mine, at altitude in the Atacama desert.
 And the power supplied for mining there is now 100 percent from renewable energy sources (primarily solar).
 So as copper mining goes, it has a lower environmental and social impact than mines in some other places.